|Site Map | Bulletin Home | Temple University|

 Withdrawal from Classes

-During the first two weeks of the fall or spring semesters, students may withdraw from a course with no record of the class appearing on the transcript.
+During the first two weeks of the fall or spring semester, students may drop a course with no record of the class appearing on the transcript.
 In weeks three through nine of the fall or spring semester, or during weeks three and four of the summer sessions, students may withdraw with the permission of the Academic Advising Center.
 Instructors' signatures are not required to withdraw.
 The course will be recorded on the transcript with the instructor's notation of "W," indicating that the student withdrew.
 After week nine of the fall or spring semester, or week four of summer sessions, students may not withdraw from courses.

 Students may not withdraw from more than five courses during the duration of their studies to earn a bachelor's degree effective as of fall 2003, and students may not withdraw from the same course more than once.